 As a result, the Lantern Festival carries people’s expectations for a better life and prosperity of the coming year.

-Modern light event is also indispensable when it comes to the development of lantern festival.
-Zigong, the connotation of Nanguo Lantern City, is located in Sichuan Province, which was formed in Qing Dynasty through Ming Dynasty, has provide a golden opportunity to these light events with its own geographical advantage and humanistic conditions.
+The modern light event is indispensable when it comes to the development of the Lantern Festival.
+Zigong — the connotation of Nanguo Lantern City — is located in Sichuan Province, which was formed in the Qing Dynasty through the Ming Dynasty.
+It provides a golden opportunity to these light events with its own geographical advantage and humanistic conditions.

 In 1964, the city government of Zigong City organized the first modern lantern festival since the founding of People’s Republic of China, so it is considered as the origin of the modern light.
 Since then, the annual lantern festival has been held in Zigong, forming the unique style of Zigong lantern festival.